allianz/.github/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Scope

+This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement

 Community leaders are responsible for clarifying and enforcing our standards of